arashnrim/lectern/content/productivity/personal-knowledge-management.md

 - productivity
 ---

-- Process of consolidating and collecting information that can be used to gather, classify, store, search, retrieve, and share knowledge in daily activities
+The process of consolidating and collecting information that can be used to gather, classify, store, search, retrieve, and share knowledge in daily activities

 ## Methods of PKM
 - Data hoarding — collecting as much information as possible and storing it in a way that can be used in the future; inefficient, as it is time-consuming to come up with data that is unnecessary